DChristianson/vcs-lisp/README.md

       - multiply (as continuation)
   - demo 5
       - play beep
-ALPHA
+BUGS
+  - code
+    - complex program takes too long to analyze in vblank BETA
   - library 1
       - all functions working
   - virtual keyboard 3
       - can only see symbols you can use
   - display 4
-      - screen layout is sloppy
       - menus are messed up
-BUGS
-  - code
-    - complex program takes too long to analyze in vblank BETA
   - controls 2
       - game mode switch when push in menu
   - game modes 2
       - towers of hanoi
       - paddle pong
+      - tweetmaze
+      - cows and bulls
   - code 2
       - reduce need for extra lookups
       - no / limited numbers constants